History of the museum

 The Hungarian National Gallery is the largest public collection documenting and presenting the rise and development of the fine arts in Hungary.
 It has operated as an independent institution since 1957.
 The HNG moved to its present location, the former Royal Palace of Buda, in 1975.

-For the collection and display of Hungarian art alone, a new museum is created named the Hungarian National Gallery.
+The Hungarian National Gallery was established to display Hungarian art in itself.
 The basis of its collection is the New Hungarian Picture Gallery at the Budapest Museum of Fine Arts, and the Hungarian material belonging to that museum's collections of modern sculpture, medals, and prints and drawings.
 The holdings of the new institution include approximately 6000 paintings, 2100 sculptures, 3100 medals, 11,000 drawings, and 5000 prints.
 The Hungarian National Gallery opens in Budapest on 5 October 1957, in a building that formerly housed the Supreme Court today this building houses the Museum of Ethnography).

 The Hungarian government designates Buda Palace as the home of the HNG.